Home » Uncategorized » Flash Card Hacks to Help ADHD Kids Learn Math Facts

 • Knowing their facts will give kids confidence and can stave off math anxiety, which can easily creep in when kids feel frustrated and behind.

 • As kids memorize their facts and move thru different operations, they begin to gain number sense and make connections.
-They might realize that multiplication is really adding multiple numbers or addition and subtratction are inverse operations.
+They might realize that multiplication is really adding multiple numbers or addition and subtraction are inverse operations.

 At what age should kids know their facts?